 After less than 15 years of construction, Ludwig II moved into his new palace before it was even complete.
 As the work continued around him, he made frequent changes to the plans, always in keeping with his desire to imitate the grand castles of the Middle Ages.

-The most incredible rooms were Ludwig’s own bedroom, featuring frescoes from Tristan and Isolde; the Throne Hall with its unusual “circle of life” mosaic floor and golden staircase; the Singer’s Hall with chandeliers shaped like crowns along the entire upper floor; the Grotto, a room built to look like a cave; and the Conservatory, a bright sun-room boasting tall arched windows, huge plants, and a gravel floor, all overlooking the lake and fields far, far below.
-It’s really unfortunate that the tour was so short, as I could have spent hours wandering through each room at my own pace.
-(Travis is likely grateful he wasn’t subjected to that.)
+In my opinion, the most incredible rooms are Ludwig’s own bedroom, featuring frescoes from Tristan and Isolde; the Throne Hall with its unusual “circle of life” mosaic floor and golden staircase; the Singer’s Hall with chandeliers shaped like crowns along the entire upper floor; the Grotto, a room built to look like a cave; and the Conservatory, a bright sun-room boasting tall arched windows, huge plants, and a gravel floor, all overlooking the lake and fields far, far below.

 The great tragedy of this castle is that Ludwig II was never able to fully enjoy it.
 At the time of his death, it remained unfinished.
 Not only did Wagner, Ludwig’s hero, die before he was able to visit the castle, but Ludwig himself only spent a matter of days there before his untimely death in 1886.
 After miring Bavaria in debt with “frivolous” projects like his beloved Neuschwanstein Castle, he was dethroned and declared insane based on little more than anecdotal evidence from his servants.

-While in official custody at Berg Castle on June 13th (my birthday), Ludwig II took a stroll along the shores of Lake Starnberg with Dr. Gudden, one of the very same doctors who had determined his mental instability.
+To this day, the death of Ludwig II remains a mystery.
+While in official custody at Berg Castle on June 13th (which incidentally is my birthday), he took a stroll along the shores of Lake Starnberg with Dr. Gudden, one of the very same doctors who had determined his mental instability.
 Late that same evening, the bodies of both men were discovered floating in the lake in the pouring rain.
 Dr. Gudden’s body showed evidence of physical assault, but Ludwig’s body was unmarred.
 His death was ruled a suicide, yet an autopsy revealed his lungs had not been submerged in water.

 It’s ironic that this enigmatic, reclusive king who once proclaimed, “I want to remain an eternal mystery to myself and others“ did in fact receive his greatest wish.